• Skip to primary navigation

 This post features my fast and easy gluten-free and grain-free almond flour bagel recipe.
 These bagels are made with nutrient-dense almond flour and taste incredible!
 You only need a few simple ingredients to pull off this recipe with flying colors.
 Don’t like almond flour?
 Try my 5-ingredient gluten-free bagel recipe instead.
 It’s made with 1:1 gluten-free flour.
 This post contains affiliate links.
 Please see my disclosures.

-I love bagels and they are certainly a food that just doesn’t taste the same without the gooey gluten protein.
+I love bagels, and they are certainly a food that doesn’t taste the same without the gooey gluten protein.

-In this post, I’ll show you how to made this delicious grain-free almond flour bagel recipe using only a few simple ingredients and no gluten or grains.
+In this post, I’ll show you how to make this delicious grain-free almond flour bagel recipe using only a few simple ingredients and no gluten or grains.

 7-ingredient grain-free and gluten-free bagel recipe by Good For You Gluten Free